 Fuel Price and Other Considerations

-Wind and solar production costs will be modeled at $0/MWh in the economic analysis.
-ERCOT will review available sources for fuel price forecasts for the 2023 RTP.
+Wind and solar production costs will be modeled at $0/MWh in the 2024 RTP.
+ERCOT will review available sources for fuel price forecasts for the 2024 RTP.
 These sources include, but are not limited to, the Energy Information Agency’s (EIA) current Annual Energy Outlook (AEO), SNL, and NYMEX.
-ERCOT will also review available sources for emission costs for the 2023 RTP.
+ERCOT will also review available sources for emission costs for the 2024 RTP.
 These sources include, but are not limited to, SNL, EPA, etc.

 Distribution Generation Resources, Settlement Only Distribution Generators, and Unregistered Distributed Generation

-Distribution Generation Resources (DGRs) that are not included in the SSWG base cases will be modeled as simple model generators.
-Settlement Only Distribution Generators (SODGs) will be modeled as simple model generators.
-SODGs and unregistered Distributed Generation (DG) modeled as negative load in the SSWG base cases will be taken offline.
 DGRs will be dispatched similarly to other Generation Resources (GRs) of the same resource type.
 The SODG dispatch will be retained from the SSWG cases.

 Energy Storage